nighthawkcoders/devOps/kasm/README.md

 Run these commands to build EC2 instances

 ### Typical Test
-`No plan`.
 Create an instance, perform tests, and then come back quickly and destroy.

 ```bash
 teraform init